-In cases where the proceedings are suspended for an indefinite period, the Office will monitor the opposition every 6 months.
+In cases where the proceedings are suspended for an undefined period, the Office will monitor the opposition every 6 months.

-In cases where the earlier right is an application for a national registration or a national/international registration that faces problems, the resumption of proceedings will always depend on the reaction of the parties, which are expected to inform the Office about any changes in the status of the application or registration and submit evidence to this effect.
-Nevertheless, the Office issues reminders every 6 months, in which the parties may also be requested to submit the evidence.
+Where the earlier right is an application for a national registration or a national/international registration at risk, the parties are expected to promptly inform the Office about any change in the status of the proceedings affecting the application or registration and submit evidence to this effect.
+Nevertheless, the Office will consult the online evidence referred to in the notice of opposition every 6 months.
+Where it appears that the pending proceedings affecting the earlier right have concluded, it will resume the proceedings.
+Alternatively, it will request the parties to provide an update.